Cirkit Designer Logo

 • Decoupling Capacitors: Place decoupling capacitors (e.g., 0.1 µF) close to the VDD pin to reduce noise and ensure stable operation.

-• Unused Pins: Configure unused pins as outputs or connect them to ground to avoid floating states.
+• Unused Pins: Configure unused pins as inputs with internal pull-ups enabled or tie them to ground to avoid floating states.

-• Low-Power Modes: Utilize the microcontroller's low-power modes to reduce power consumption in battery-powered applications.
+• Low-Power Modes: Utilize the microcontroller's low-power modes to reduce power consumption in battery-operated applications.

-The PIC32CMLS000 can communicate with an Arduino UNO via UART.
-Below is an example code for the Arduino UNO to send data to the PIC32CMLS000:
+Although the PIC32cmls000 is not directly compatible with Arduino IDE, it can communicate with an Arduino UNO via UART.
+Below is an example of how to send data from the Arduino to the PIC32cmls000.

 void setup() {